-New or renewed dental plans, certified or recertified as a QDP, will be available for selection beginning November 1, 2019 with an initial effective date of coverage beginning no earlier than January 1, 2020.
+New or renewed family dental plans, certified or recertified as a QDP, will be available for preview prior to the start of open enrollment for a period as determined by the Exchange.
+New and renewed plans will be available for selection beginning November 1, 2020 with an initial effective date of coverage beginning no earlier than January 1, 2021.

-Dental issuers responding to this Guidance may offer certified or recertified QDPs for a term of one year beginning January 1, 2020 and ending December 31, 2020.
+Dental issuers responding to this Guidance may offer certified or recertified QDPs for a term of one year beginning January 1, 2021 and ending December 31, 2021.
 Only OIC-approved stand-alone family or pediatric dental plans certified by the Board may be offered as QDPs through the Exchange during this period.